jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 # 1.0 PCI Bus

 The PCI Local Bus (PCI herein) is a processor independent, 32 bit expasion bus.
-The AmigaPCI is designed to comply with the PCI Local Bus Revision 1.3 specificiation.
-Each slot supports Universal and +5V cards, as defined in the PCI Local Bus Revision 1.3 specification.
+The Amiga PCI specification is designed to comply with the PCI Local Bus Revision 2.3 specificiation.
+Each slot supports Universal and +5V cards, as defined in the PCI Local Bus Revision 2.3 specification.
 Like Zorro 2 and Zorro 3, PCI supports auto configuration of devices on power up.
 This allows, via some translation, for the use of Amiga AUTOCONFIG to configure devices at start up.
 This fits well with Amiga OS as PCI devices can be configured as Zorro 3 devices, which function natively with Amiga OS.

-The AmigaPCI PCI Bus is implemented via a MC68040 to PCI Bridge (Local PCI Bridge, herein) using a PCI bridge ASIC concept.
-The Local PCI Bridge logic translates data requests from the Motorola MC68040 and PCI devices in order that they may communicate in an effective manner.
+The Amiga PCI PCI Bridge is implemented via a MC68040 or MC68060 to PCI Bridge (Local PCI Bridge, herein).
+The Local PCI Bridge logic translates data requests from the Motorola processor and PCI devices in order that they may communicate in an effective manner.
+It is not possible to implement this specification with Motorola processors that pre-date the MC68040.

-The MC68040 Bridge can operate in either AUTOCONFIG mode or software configuration mode.
+The PCI Local Bridge can operate in either AUTOCONFIG mode or software configuration mode.
 This is discussed further in 1.2.

 ## 1.1 Endianness

 Motorola MC68000 series processors are big endian devices.
 PCI devices, by contrast, are little endian devices.
 This means we must byte swap the data signals to provide compatability between devices with different endianness[[1]](#1).
-The AmigaPCI implements address (or byte) invariance to implement the endian conversion.
-Any devices created for the AmigaPCI must be designed as little endian, as defined in the PCI Local Bus Specifications[[2]](#2).
+The Amiga PCI implements address (or byte) invariance to implement the endian conversion.
+Any devices created for the Amiga PCI must be designed as little endian, as defined in the PCI Local Bus Specifications[[2]](#2).

 Table 1.1.
-AmigaPCI Endianness.
+Amiga PCI Endianness.
 <table>
     <thead>
         <tr>